Top 10 Bottled Water to Drink

 Sourced from the snowy peak of Mauna Loa, the world’s largest subaerial volcano, Waiakea’s water is naturally filtered through thousands of feet of porous volcanic rock before being bottled.
 The resulting product is rich in electrolytes and essential minerals, as well as unusually alkaline, giving the water its distinctive sweet finish.

 In a true display of Aloha spirit, Waiakea is deeply invested in protecting the environment and helping the less fortunate, becoming the first Hawaiian bottled water to be certified carbon neutral.
-In addition, for every one liter sold, Waiakea donates 650 liters to communities in Africa and around the world in need of clean water.
+In addition, for every one liter sold, Waiakea donates one week of clean water to communities in Africa and around the world in partnership with Pump Aid.

 Origin: Tempio Pausania, Italy – Water type: Still, Sparkling